jeremy-habit/Metasya/README.md

 ### Notion of Taskers

 The **MetadataHelper** object has several **Taskers**.
 Each **Tasker** bring features thanks the use of exiftool.

-What is **Exiftool** ?
-Take a look here : https://www.sno.phy.queensu.ca/~phil/exiftool/

 ### ReaderTasker